phalaaxx/homework/phalaaxx.3.md

-7. List all opend files using only the /proc fs.
+7. List all opened files using only the /proc fs.
 ------------------------------------------------

 	ls -l /proc/*/fd 2>/dev/null